Best Perp DEX on Base: Top Base Chain Futures Exchanges

 The Base DeFi ecosystem has grown fast since 2023.
 Total value locked crossed $3B in 2025, driven by Aerodrome for spot liquidity and a growing perp layer.
 Coinbase's backing also means regulatory clarity that more anonymous chains lack.
 That matters to some institutional flow.

-**Avantis** is the most established Base perp DEX.
-It uses a pool-based model like GMX.
-Liquidity providers deposit into a vault that acts as the counterparty to traders.
-Max leverage is 100x on supported pairs.
-There is no order book and no maker/taker spread.
-But you pay a borrowing fee that scales with open interest use.
-When pools are heavily used on one side, effective costs rise.
+Avantis is the most established Base perp DEX.
+It uses a pool-based model like GMX: liquidity providers deposit into a vault that acts as the counterparty to traders.
+It lists crypto alongside forex and commodities pairs, with max leverage of 100x on supported markets.
+There is no order book and no maker/taker split (0.06% per side on majors).
+But you pay a borrowing fee that scales with open interest use, so when pools are heavily skewed one way, effective costs rise.

-**Based** is an order book perp DEX on Base.
+Based is an order book perp DEX on Base at 0.02% maker / 0.05% taker with up to 50x.
 It is newer with less liquidity history.
-Order book design can offer tighter spreads and better price discovery than pool models.
-But it needs active market makers to deliver that in practice.
+Order book design can offer tighter spreads and better price discovery than pool models, but it needs active market makers to deliver that in practice.
 At current volumes, spreads are wider than Hyperliquid's equivalent pairs.

 Base vs Arbitrum for Perp Trading